horuslabsio/Starknet-Scaffold/docs/src/chapter_3/subchapter_3.md

 Each transaction item shows the:

 1. Transaction status: which is represented by icons.
-The status of a transaction can be one of the following; Completed, pending, Failed.
+The status of a transaction can be one of the following; completed, pending, Failed.
 2. Transaction ID
 3. Transaction Description
 4. Transaction time and date
-5. "See transaction" button: which redirects the user to view the transaction on StarkScan block explorer where they can get more information of the transaction.
+5. "See transaction": which redirects the user to view the transaction on the Starkscan block explorer where they can access more information on the transaction.

 ## Import